National Trust Council: Leading the Preservation Movement

 Member Benefits

-• Invitations to travel with the National Trust Council Travel Program where you’ll enjoy behind-the-scenes access and curated experiences at world-renewed museums, cultural sites, and private homes—all while building connections with fellow Council members.
-Each year, you’ll be invited to 1-2 trips to historic destinations across the U.S.
+• Invitations to travel with the National Trust where you’ll enjoy behind-the-scenes access and curated experiences at world-renowned museums, cultural sites, and private homes—all while building connections with fellow Council members.
+Each year, you’ll be invited to 1-2 trips to historic destinations across the United States.

-• Invitations to special events such as behind-the-scenes tours and other invitation-only gatherings.
+• Opportunities to attend special events such as behind-the-scenes tours and other invitation-only gatherings.

-• Invitations to webinars, presentations, and virtual gatherings with executives, experts, and senior leaders from the National Trust.
+• Access to webinars, presentations, and virtual gatherings with executives, experts, and senior leaders from the National Trust.

 • Insider updates from National Trust leadership on the latest programs and strategic priorities.